2020-DEV-017/Tic-Tac-Toe/README.md

  - Case 1: When Game starts, it assigns to first player with "X".
 	Test Case:
 		 Player1 will choose the position ([0,0]) and the game should give token "X" for it.

+ - Case 2: Game will Alternate players.
+	-  Mark the token as "O" if the previous choice is "X" Test Case:
+		Player2 will choose the position ([0,1]) after Player1 and the game should give token "O" for it.

 ```